Member Status: Accredited

 As well as working as a person-centred therapist, I am a trainer with a particular interest in anti-discriminatory practice and have published several well received chapters in recent psychotherapy texts specifically dedicated to work within the diversity field.

-I am Chair of the Person-Centred Association in the UK and an Accredited Registrant Member of the National Counselling Society.
+I am an Accredited Registrant Member of the National Counselling Society.

 I offer supervision to counsellors and psychotherapists.

 - Qualifications & ExperienceDiploma in Person-Centred Counselling and Psychotherapy